MayaPosch/NymphCast/doc/nymphcast_screensaver_setup_guide.md

 ## Requirements ##

-In order to set up an NC-V system, the following hardware and software requirements have to be met:
+In order to set up an NC-S system, the following hardware and software requirements have to be met:

 - System running a supported operating system (Linux, Windows, others are experimental).
 - Audio and video output (including hardware acceleration) configured in the OS.